skrrrt-and-boom/daygen-backend/docs/GOOGLE_OAUTH_SETUP.md

-# Google OAuth Setup Guide
+# [Archived] Google OAuth Setup Guide

+See quick notes in `docs/BACKEND_GUIDE.md` and use this document for the full setup and troubleshooting.

 This guide will help you set up Google OAuth authentication for your DayGen application.